 Letter height: The overall height of text letters need to be at least 4mm (0.16in) after they've been scaled to the final size.

 Please double-check spelling, especially proper names.
 We cannot be responsible for errors in the artwork you supply.

 For practical reasons, we cannot emboss all our cover materials.
-The swatches on our cover materials page are annotated to indicate what we can offer on each material: B: blind embossing, F: foil embossing.
-Please treat this as general guidance!
 With literally hundreds of possible combinations, it could be your first choice is not suitable in practice.
 If so we will contact you.

 Foil colours: We offer seven different foil colours.
 Rose Gold, Gold, Silver, Steel, Black, White, and Copper.